Nepal Police: National Police Academy

-The National Police Academy of Nepal, formerly known as the Sadar Prahari Talim Kendra, is an academic wing of Nepal Police.
-It is solely responsible for conducting basic and advanced training programmed for the police officers in Nepal.
-AIGP Rajendra Singh Bhandari is the executive director of this academy.
+The National Police Academy of Nepal, formerly known as the Sadar Prahari Talim Kendra, is an academic wing of the Nepal Police.
+It is solely responsible for conducting basic and advanced training programs for the police officers in Nepal.
+AIGP Tek Prasad Rai is the executive director of this academy.
 The NPA is the apex body of all Nepal Police Training Institutions in the country.
-Its goal is to develop quality human resources for Nepal Police to achieve organizational and individual objectives with a strong commitment of service and responsibility to the people.
-The academy is set to be the 'Center for Excellence' and is committed to expand its resource base through tie-ups with similar institutions in and outside the country.
 The main objectives of NPA are: